thomasmueller/bau-lang/README.md

     x += 1    # shortcut for x = x + 1

 Variables need to be defined before they are used.
-Variables are at the top level (without indentation) are global.
+Variables outside of functions (without indentation) are global.
 Variables without value require a type:

     x int

-A list of variables can be declared and initialized:
+A list of variables can be declared and initialized.
+Here, zero is assigned to both variables:

     x, y := 0